fweiss/wireless-switch/HARDWARE.md

  - [Aliexpress](https://www.aliexpress.com/item/33021479220.html)

  ## Solid state relay
- A relay would require a buffer circuit.
-SSRs are availalable that both isolate the MCU from the line and can be activated with just a few mA.
+ A relay would require a buffer circuit because they require about 100 mA to activate while the MCU can only drive up to about 30 mA.
+SSRs are availalable that both isolate the MCU from the 120/220 VAC line and can be activated with less than 10 mA.

  IXYS CPC1998J
  - 20-240 VAC